BrandingClient ResourcesMarketing

 A brand strategy also defines the image your company portrays.
 It includes the colours and imagery used on your website, your products and packaging and even the tone of your advertisements.

 A product strategy is what you decide to put on your products.
-This may include the ingredients or processes used to make your product, its price, features, and any other information you think might help differentiate your product or service from your competitors.
+This may include the ingredients or processes used to make your product, its price, features, and any other information that might help differentiate your product or service from your competitors.

-When you use positioning strategies, your goal is to make your company memorable and to attract the right customers to your website and your business.
+When you use positioning strategies, your goal is to make your company memorable and attract customers to your website and your business.

 Example: Positioning Strategies for a Kitchen Appliances Store